monsoonmaelstrom/book2/book2.md

 Commander Selby holds up a hand and waits for the roar of conversation throughout the room to come to a halt.
 It takes a couple of minutes, but eventually people notice and shush or elbow those nearby into silence.

-“After lengthy discussion among ourselves over the past day, we have unanimously agreed that there is not enough evidence to either substantiate or repudiate Alexandria Raidane’s accusations toward General Iverson or Dairuvar,” he says in a rumble that carries throughout the room.
+“After lengthy discussion among ourselves over the past day, we have unanimously agreed there is not enough evidence to either substantiate or repudiate Alexandria Raidane’s accusations toward General Iverson or Dairuvar,” he says in a rumble which carries throughout the room.

 The volume of the crowd immediately begins increasing at this statement.